 In her free time, Emma loves playing pretend for grown-ups (Dungeons & Dragons), exploring the outdoors with her husband and her dog, and trying her hand at new crafts.

-Brendan murphy - Naturalist Educator
+Brendan murphy - Naturalist/Facilities maintenance

-After graduating college, Brendan completed his dream of thru hiking the Appalachian Trail.
+After graduating college, Brendan completed his dream of thru-hiking the Appalachian Trail.
 He took five months to hike the 2,200 mile trail and loved (almost) every step of it.
 After experiencing so much of what these mountains have to offer, he is so excited to share his passion with others.

 Neil Fredericksen - Naturalist Educator